siffletdata/sifflet-mcp/README.md

-# Sifflet MCP - AI-Powered Incident Management
+# Sifflet MCP

-A ChatGPT-like assistant for managing Sifflet incidents using Chainlit and Claude AI.
+A Model Context Protocol (MCP) server for interacting with [Sifflet](https://www.siffletdata.com/) data observability platform.

 ## Description

-This project provides an AI assistant interface for managing Sifflet data quality incidents efficiently.
-The assistant can perform various actions such as:
+This project provides an MCP server interface for interacting with the Sifflet data quality platform.
+The server enables various data quality management operations such as:

-- Listing incidents
-- Getting incident details
+- Exploring assets and their metadata
+- Exploring monitors or generation yaml for monitor-as-code
-- Closing incidents
+- Searching incidents
-- Managing rules
-- Checking asset data

-Built with Chainlit, the interface provides a chat experience with AI-powered assistance backed by Claude 3.5 Sonnet.
+- Exploring impacted assets downstream and impact analysis

 ## Usage
 ### Prerequisites